 Capturing Light, Memory, and Emotion in Urban Landscapes

 Sergei turns city scenes into beautiful poems.
-His art is inspired by Paris, Rome, and Jerusalem.
+Paris, Rome, and Jerusalem inspire his art.
 Each city’s spirit shines through in his work.

 His art has: